 - the jobs people are doing

-- what's agreed with employees and their trade union or representatives, if they have them
+- what's agreed with workers and their trade union or representatives, if they have them

-Employers should consult with employees and any trade unions when deciding how to share out tips.
+Employers should consult with workers and any trade unions when deciding how to share out tips.

 Read the Code of Practice on fair and transparent distribution of tips on GOV.UK